Your Right to Choose a Repair Shop After an Insurance Claim

 Repair Shop Steering: Know When It's Illegal

 Insurance steering occurs when an insurance company pressures, discourages, or manipulates a policyholder into using a specific repair shop — typically one in their DRP network.
-This practice is illegal in many states and is prohibited under a 1963 Federal Consent Decree.
+This practice is illegal in many states, and legislative activity continues to expand consumer protections heading into 2026.

 Red Flags of Illegal Steering